ewine-project/UWB-localization/README.md

 		month={},}

 ## Author and license
-Author of UWB LOS and NLOS Data Set and corresponding Python scripts is Klemen Bregar, **klemen.bregar@ijs.si**.
+Author of code and data sets in this repository is Klemen Bregar, **klemen.bregar@ijs.si**.

-Data set is licensed under Creative Commons Attribution Share Alike 4.0 license.
+See README.md files in individual sub-directories for details.

 Copyright (C) 2018 SensorLab, Jožef Stefan Institute http://sensorlab.ijs.si